 Written by Rebecca Peters-Golden

-Greens have always been a favorite vegetable of mine, but once I moved to New Orleans in September, collard greens quickly took pride of place in my veggie rotation, and I couldn’t be happier they have.
+Greens have always been a favorite vegetable of mine, but once I moved to New Orleans, collard greens quickly took pride of place in my veggie rotation.
+And I couldn’t be happier they have.

 - 3 scallions, sliced